 - 3 tablespoons sugar

 - 1/4 teaspoon salt

-1. In a mixing bowl, blend together the fine semolina, sugar, baking powder and salt.
-Add the butter, and blend just until the mixture is sandy and the semolina grains have all been moistened.
-(I use my hands to mix this dough).
+- In a mixing bowl, blend together the fine semolina, sugar, baking powder, and salt.
+Add the butter, and blend with your hands or a wooden spoon just until the mixture is the consistency of sand and the semolina grains have all been moistened.

-3. Shape the dough into balls any size that you like – I make them about the size of small plums – and leave the dough to rest a few minutes.*
+- Shape the dough into balls any size that you like and leave the dough to rest a few minutes.

-4. Preheat a griddle or frying pan over medium-low heat.
-While the griddle is heating, roll the balls in the coarse semolina (this is optional for appearance and texture) and flatten each ball into a disc about 1/4" thick, or a bit thicker if you like.
+- Preheat a griddle or frying pan over medium-low heat.
+While the griddle is heating, roll the balls in the coarse semolina (if using) and flatten each ball into a disc about 1/4-inch thick, or a bit thicker if you like.

-5. Cook the harcha over fairly low heat, about 5 to 10 minutes on each side, until a pale to medium golden color.
-Turn only once, and check occasionally to be sure the harcha aren't coloring too quickly, as they need some time to cook all the way through.
+- Cook the harcha over fairly low heat, about 5 to 10 minutes on each side, until they turn a pale to medium golden color.
+Flip only once, and check occasionally to be sure the harcha aren't coloring too quickly, as they need some time to cook all the way through.

-6. Serve immediately with jam, cheese, or butter.
-Or, dip the harcha in syrup made from melted butter and honey.
-(To make the syrup, heat equal portions of the butter and honey until bubbly and hot.)
+Once cooked, you can dip the harcha in syrup made from melted butter and honey.
+To make the syrup, heat equal portions of the butter and honey until bubbly and hot.

-Harcha can be reheated in a pan or in a 350°F (180°C) oven for a few minutes.
-They store well in the freezer.
+Harcha can be reheated in a pan or in a 350 F (180 C) oven for a few minutes.
+They also store well in the freezer.